AyeCode/geodirectory/readme.txt

 Events,
 Yellow Pages,

-But because GeoDirectory allows you to create any listing's type, each with unique custom fields, you can use GeoDirectory as Event Calendar plugin, Real Estate Plugin, Job Board Plugin, Classifieds plugin and much more.
+But because GeoDirectory allows you to create any listing's type, each with unique custom fields, you can use GeoDirectory as an Event Calendar plugin, Real Estate Plugin, Job Board Plugin, Classifieds plugin and much more.

 = Can I use GeoDirectory for more than one city =

 Yes, but you'll need our Location Manager add-on.

-= Can users add and edit their listings via the front-end? =
+= Can users add and edit their listings via the front end? =

 Absolutely yes, Users can submit their listings from the front end and also edit them unlimited times.